A5H73Y/Parkour/docs/tutorials/parkour-config.md

   # Should the Player have to achieve all the Checkpoints before being able to finish
   # Prevents cheaters from skipping checkpoints
   EnforceCompletion: true
   # What GameMode should the Player be when finishing / leaving the Course.
-This can be set to 'KEEP' to not override the Player's GameMode.
+Options include: CREATIVE, SURVIVAL, ADVENTURE, SPECTATOR, KEEP, RESTORE
   SetGameMode: SURVIVAL
   # Should the Player be teleported away after finishing a Course
   TeleportAway: true